pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Exploration.md

 ### Detect Duplicate Rows
 Next, with the new duplicate row detection visualization, you can quickly detect if your data set has any duplicate rows.
 To apply this analysis, choose **Duplicate rows** for Analysis type.

-We can see almost ~36% of the rows in the dataset are duplicates.
+From the figure bwlow, we can see almost ~33% of the rows in the dataset are duplicates.

 ![duplicate](./img/duplicate-rows.png)